PastaCarbonara/Backend/PTC.md

 ## Pytest

 `AssertionError: assert None` make sure you're not asserting the returns of a function that does not return anything.

+## Unable to connect to websocket

+Are you connecting to localhost or to the live version?